grafana/plugin-tools/docusaurus/docs/reference/prompts.md

 ### Do you want to add a GitHub workflow to automatically check Grafana API compatibility on PRs?

 Add a [GitHub workflow](/create-a-plugin/develop-a-plugin/set-up-github-workflows#the-compatibility-check-is-compatibleyml) to regularly check that your plugin is compatible with the latest version of Grafana.

-## CLI commands

-Use the CLI for essential tasks of plugin development, substituting `npm` for `pnpm`, or `yarn` based on your choice of package manager.

-### `npm run build`

-Compiles and bundles the project using Webpack in production mode.

-### `npm run dev`

-Runs Webpack in watch mode for development, continually monitoring for changes.

-### `npm run e2e`

-Runs Grafana end-to-end tests using Cypress.

-### `npm run e2e:update`

-Runs Grafana end-to-end tests and tests any test screenshots, using Cypress.

-### `npm run lint`

-Lints the frontend codebase using ESLint with the `.gitignore` file to ignore certain files.
-Results are cached locally to speed up future linting tasks.

-### `npm run lint:fix`

-Lints the frontend codebase using ESLint and automatically fixes detected issues.

-### `npm run typecheck`

-Performs a type-checking process on the frontend code using TypeScript.

-### `npm run server`

-Launches the [Grafana development server](https://grafana.com/developers/plugin-tools/get-started/set-up-development-environment) using Docker.

-### `npm run sign`

-Signs the Grafana plugin using the latest version of `@grafana/sign-plugin`.

-### `npm run test`

-Executes frontend tests, running only the tests that have changed, and enables a watch mode for ongoing testing.

-### `npm run test:ci`

-Runs frontend tests for CI, ensuring it passes even with no tests, and utilizes a maximum of four workers for parallel execution.